-- Use the exemplar Personal Statements provided in this booklet to help - Meet with your UCAS Mentor for advice minimum of 2 meetings between April and July. - Ask a family member to proofread it for you - Do not plagiarise, they will know.
+- Use the exemplar Personal Statements provided in this booklet to help - Meet with your UCAS Mentor for advice minimum of 2 meetings between April and July. - · Ask a family member to proofread it for you - Do not plagiarise, or use AI, they will know.